-- The Board meets regularly to monitor and review the overall performance of the Group, to consider the findings and recommendations of committees and to consider the approved measures to be taken and changes in policies and procedures necessary to address risks and to enhance the system of internal control. - Audit Committee comprises entirely of non-executive directors, and who hold regular meetings throughout the financial year.
+- Audit Committee comprises entirely of non-executive directors, and who hold regular meetings throughout the financial year.
 Audit Committee members are briefed and updated on the matters of corporate governance practice and legal and regulatory matters.
 The current composition of members, with at least one who is a member of an accounting association or body, brings with them a wide variety of experience from different fields and background.
 They have full and unimpeded access to both the internal as well as external auditors during the financial year.
 They also meet with the external auditors without the presence of the Management at least twice a year. - Outsourced Internal Auditors continue to independently assure the Board, through the Audit Committee, that the internal control system functions as intended.
 Their work practice as governed by their audit plan is derived on a risk based approach and internal audit findings are highlighted to the Audit Committee.
 Their annual audit plans are presented and approved by the Audit Committee annually before the commencement of the following financial year and updates are given as and when there are any changes. - Financial and Operational Information continues to be prepared and presented to the Board.
 A detailed budget is prepared and presented to the Board before the commencement of a new financial year.
 Upon approval of the budget, the Group's performance is then tracked and measured against the approved budget on quarterly basis.
 All major variances and critical operational issues are followed up with action thereon.
 On a quarterly basis, the results are reviewed by the Audit Committee and the Board to enable them to gauge the Group's overall performance compared to the approved budgets. - The Limit of Authority determines the respective levels of authority which are delegated to staff of the respective levels to enable control of the Group's commitment of both capital and operational expenditure.
-The authority limits are subject to periodic review throughout the financial year as to their implementation and for the continuing suitability. - · Policies and Procedures for key business processes are formalized and documented for each significant operating unit. - Tender Committee functions to ensure transparency in the award of contracts.
+The authority limits are subject to periodic review throughout the financial year as to their implementation and for the continuing suitability. - Policies and Procedures for key business processes are formalized and documented for each significant operating unit. - Tender Committee functions to ensure transparency in the award of contracts.

-RISK MANAGEMENT
+RISK MANAGEMENT FRAMEWORK

 The Audit Committee and the Management, with the assistance from the outsourced professional firm, have established the necessary Risk Management processes, guided by the recognized risk management standards, to ensure critical risk are proactively identified, evaluated, communicated, monitored and managed across the Company.
-The key aspects of the Risk Management are:-
+The key aspects of the Risk Management are: -

-- All Head of Departments are responsible to continuously ensure effective and efficient Risk Management throughout the Company; - Risk assessment reviews, which is facilitated by an outsourced professional firm, were performed annually to identify any potential risk, from the perspective of laws and regulations, corporate governance, operations, financial, customers, product and services, suppliers, human capital, and etc.; - Key risks identified during the risk assessment together with the existing controls to manage it were documented in the Risk Register as part of the Risk Management Report.
-Risk response, if any, were discussed by the respective Head of Departments and documented in the Risk Register; - The significant risk issues documented in the Risk Management Report were discussed and highlighted at the Audit Committee meetings.
-The Audit Committee reviewed the Group's risk profile and effectiveness of the mitigating measures implemented by the management as documented in the Risk Management Report.
-Significant risk matters that required the attention of the Directors were escalated to the Board;
+- All Head of Departments are responsible to continuously ensure effective and efficient Risk Management throughout the Company; - Risk assessment reviews, which is facilitated by an outsourced professional firm, are performed annually to identify any potential risk, from the perspective of laws and regulations, corporate governance, operations, financial, customers, product and services, suppliers, human capital, and etc.; - Key risks identified during the risk assessment together with the existing controls to manage it are documented in the Risk Register as part of the Risk Management Report.
+Risk response, if any, are to be discussed by the respective Head of Departments and documented in the Risk Register; - The significant risk issues documented in the Risk Management Report are discussed and highlighted at the Audit Committee meetings.
+The Audit Committee reviews the Group's risk profile and effectiveness of the mitigating measures implemented by the management as documented in the Risk Management Report.
+Significant risk matters that require the attention of the Directors are escalated to the Board;